lupyuen/lupyuen.github.io/src/pinecone.md

 The UART flashing protocol is described in the [BL602 Flash Programming](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en) doc.

-_Is SWD supported for flashing firmware to the PineCone board?_
+_Are SWD and ST-Link supported for flashing firmware to the PineCone board?_

 Sorry no. SWD is available only on Arm Microcontrollers.
 (SWD was created by Arm)